eazar001/number_to_word/README.md

 This is a utility pack for converting integers to their English word representations.
 This was one cool feature that came built in to the Common Lisp implementation.
-This pack is to bring that functionality to SWI Prolog.
+This pack brings this functionality and other related ones to SWI Prolog.

 # Example usage